open-cloud/open-cloud.github.io.old/0_overview.md

 Also, the Admin privilege is always scoped at the level to which it has been assigned, and allows that user to grant privileges to any user/object combinations that they themselves are privileged for.
-For example, if user Jane.Smith has the (Site, Admin) Role for the Princeton and Stanford sites, then she may assign a Role to a user at Princeton for default access to Stanford.
+For example, if user Jane.Smith has the Admin SitePrivilege for Princeton and Stanford, then she may assign a Role to a user at Princeton for default access to Stanford.

 ###Infrastructure